 About the Administrator

 Lead administrator Gareth Henson joined the R-Z198 admin team in March of 2008, shortly after the project’s inception.
 He administers multiple haplogroup and surname projects in addition to one geographical project.
 Gareth's research on STR DYF399 was published in the Journal of Genetic Genealogy in 2005, and in 2011 he discovered and named SNPs T-Z709 throughT-Z717.
-A native of Wales, he currently resides in the Netherlands.

 This project was started in 2008 to bring together FTDNA customers who were confirmed or predicted to be positive for SRY2627.
 The scope of the project was later extended to cover all customers confirmed or very likely to be positive for L176.2 and/or Z198.